alison-t/alison-t.github.io/essays/something-new.md

   - Athletic Software Engineering
 ---

-One of the scariest parts of a new Computer Science course is the challenge of learning a new language.
+One of the most terrifying parts of a new Computer Science course is the challenge of learning a new language.

-Oddly enough, that challenge happens to be one of the most exciting parts of Computer Science, too.
+It just so happens, though, that challenge happens to be one of the most exciting parts of Computer Science, too.

 ## Javascript?
 Is that just Java's full name?